freepoet/SCTD/README.md

 Format: Pascal VOC with xml annotations.

-Authors: Peng Zhang, Mingqiang Ning, Yan Zhou
+Authors: Peng Zhang, Mingqiang Ning, Yan Zhou, Dandan Liu

 This project is currently part of work in a manusript submitted to IEEE Geoscience and Remote Sensing.
 If you have any quenstion during utilization, please contact us.